Carbon Offset Standards

 35. A Statement of Account must be provided showing total sales of QAS-Certified and non QAS-Certified carbon offsets, plus the credit retirement information to balance both accounts over the prior period of QAS certification.
 Both accounts must net to zero.

-36. The sales information within the Statement of Account must be signed off by a finance professional such as an accountant, auditor or bookkeeper.
+36. The sales information within the Statement of Account must be signed off by a qualified finance professional such as an accountant or auditor.

-37. QAS-Certified carbon offset projects must already carry one of the following high quality certificates: CERs, ERUs, EUAs, ERTs, ROCs, EAOCs, CRTs, Gold Standard VERs or VCS 2007 forwards.
+37. QAS-Certified carbon offset projects must already carry one of the following high quality certificates: CERs (CDM CP2 onwards), ERTs (ACR), CRTs (CAR), VERs (Gold Standard or Verra’s VCS 2016 onwards), and Verified Credits (Isometric).

 39. Carbon credits from contentious methodologies outlined at application must not have been used against QAS-Certified offsets.

 40. All QAS-Certified offsets should undergo renewal 12 months later.
-If not, the QAS Quality Mark cannot continue to be used in any way related to that offset and a note will be made against it on the QAS website.
+If not, the QAS Quality Mark cannot continue to be used in any way related to the period not audited and certification for the unaudited period will be removed from the QAS website.

 QAS Certification Procedures